 The class meets once a week for 6 weeks for an hour and a half.
 The class will teach you how to take what your dog knows how to do best and use it to amaze you.
 The classes will start by teaching your dog how to use their nose to find its food or toy.
 Then we teach you how transition from associating the odor of the food or toy to the odors recognized by AKC and NACSW.

-The next Scent Detection/Odor Recognition class will start Saturday May 11th at 12:30pm.
+The next Scent Detection/Odor Recognition class will start this fall. $130 for all six classes

 Once you’ve completed the 6 week class you can continue to train with us and receive follow up training, learn new odors, and train in an environment for detection dogs with no distractions.
 Maintenance training is $25 a month.
 No contract needed, just meet us on Saturday’s for your maintenance training.